 Zoning is potentially the most important thing to consider as it is the zone that determines whether a permit can be granted or rejected.
 The zone can therefore be a make-or-break decision.
-For instance, shops are prohibited in the industrial 1 zone (so a Council is not able to grant a permit); a café will need a permit in a residential zone, but no permit is required to use a premises for a café in some commercial zones.
-You can check the zoning of a property at mapshare.vic.gov.au/vicplan
+For instance, shops (including hairdressers and beauticians) are prohibited in the industrial I zone and the general residential zone (so a Council is not able to grant a permit); a permit is required in the Mixed Use Zone, and no permit is required to use a premises for a shop in the Commercial I Zone.

+You can check the zoning of a property at mapshare. vic.gov.au/vicplan